 • In law school building a foundation to go solo.

-• Starting a solo practice soon after law school in Seattle.
+• Starting my solo law practice soon after law school in Seattle.

-• Growing that solo practice, including adding employees and an associate attorney.
+• Growing (including growing pains) that solo practice, including adding employees and an associate attorney.

 • Selling my Seattle law practice.